Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 Standard API Interfaces

-All three open models support standard API-compatible interfaces for easy integration:
+All the open-weight models above support standard API-compatible interfaces for easy integration:

 - OpenAI-compatible: Drop-in replacement for OpenAI SDK with custom endpoint.
 Works with existing tools like LangChain, LlamaIndex.